thomasbiddle/ThomasBiddle.com/README.md

 Reminders:
 <ul>
-  <li> Clean up file structure.
-A lot of these files are not related to what is necessary for the site.
+  <li> <del>Clean up file structure.
+A lot of these files are not related to what is necessary for the site.</del>
   <li> Re-write.
 </ul>